gonzex/test_abidocs/doc/input_variables/internal.md

 This variable is determined by the pseudopotentials files.
-PAW calculations (see [ PAW variables ](varpaw.html) ) can only be performed with PAW atomic data input files, while pseudopotential calculations are performed in ABINIT with norm-conserving pseudopotential input files.
+PAW calculations (see [[lesson:paw1]]) can only be performed with PAW atomic data input files, while pseudopotential calculations are performed in ABINIT with norm- conserving pseudopotential input files.
 Most functionalities in ABINIT are available with either type of calculation.

 * * *